COSIMA/cosima-recipes/paper/paper.md

 from first contact with the data ecosystem to adaptation of full workflows for their own science questions.

+Within this structure, the tutorials include examples of loading model output through intake-based catalogues [@intake] and incorporating Cartopy [@cartopy] for map-based visualisation.
+The recipe collection also includes a Lagrangian particle-tracking workflow built with Parcels [@lange2017parcels], as well as analyses that use xgcm [@xgcm] to handle variables defined on staggered finite-volume grids.

 The Cookbook grew from a practical need inside the COSIMA community: the tools used to analyse modern ocean model output are powerful, but the gap between package-level documentation and a reproducible end-to-end workflow remains